LPCIC/coq-elpi/apps/locker/README.md

 ## Limitations

 `mlock` uses a module based locking.
-The body is really sealed but cannot be used inside sections.
+The body is really sealed but this command cannot be used inside sections (since modules cannot be declared inside sections).

 `lock` uses opaque key based locking.
 It can be used everywhere, even inside sections, but conversion (term comparison) may cross the lock (by congruence)